Child-Development-Lab/HBCD-EEG-Utilities/docs/derivatives_ERPspecs.md

 | RS   | Absolute power (μV²), Power (dB), Natural log power |

-- **Mean amplitude**: Mean amplitude during specified measurement window
+- **Mean amplitude**: Mean amplitude during specified measurement window.

 - **Adaptive mean**: Adaptive mean amplitude is calculated by finding the peak during the specified time window and averaging the amplitude across all sampling points within 1 standard deviation of the peak.

 - **Peak latency**: Latency in ms to the peak amplitude during the specified time window.

 - **SME**: Standard Measurement Error.
 The SME is a universal measure of data quality for ERP data.
 See [Luck et al., 2021](https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.13793) for more information.

 - **Power**: Absolute power (μV²), power (dB), and natural log power for each frequency bin ranging from 1-50Hz.

 ## ROIs